rubicon/home-assistant.io/source/_includes/common-tasks/backups.md

 **Option 1**: Download from the backup page:

 1. Under {% my supervisor_backups title="**Settings** > **System** > **Backups**" %}, select **Show all backups**.
-2. To select one backup, on the list, single-click or tap the backup of interest.
-   - To select multiple backups, select the {% icon "mdi:order-checkbox-ascending" %} button.
+2. To select multiple backups, select the {% icon "mdi:order-checkbox-ascending" %} button.
-3. In the dialog, select the three dots {% icon "mdi:dots-vertical" %} menu and select **Download backup**.
+3. Select the three dots {% icon "mdi:dots-vertical" %} menu and select **Download backup**.
    - **Result**: The selected backup is stored in the **Downloads** folder of your computer.
+4. If a backup is stored on multiple locations, you can select where you download it from:
+   - Select the backup, and under **Locations**, select the three dots {% icon "mdi:dots-vertical" %} and select **Download from this location**.

 **Option 2**: Copy backups from the backups folder: